Careers in Health Sciences

 You may need to first study for the Certificate in Health Sciences.
 This is a one-year certificate that prepares people of Māori and Pacific whakapapa/ancestry for tertiary study in the health profession.

 There is also a range of scholarships and alternative entry schemes available.
-To find out if there is one for you, contact the FMHS Student Centre.
+To find out if there is one for you, contact the Student Hubs.

 Meet our students and hear what they have to say